 The medical secretaries deal with patient referrals, medical reports and medico-legal requests.
 They provide a link of communication between the patient, doctor and hospital.
 They may need to contact you do please be sure we have your up-to-date address and telephone number.

-Mind Practitioner working at Woodlands on Thursdays
+Mind Practitioner working at Woodlands on Wednesdays